Gospel of Jesus' Wife: Initial evaluations

 Before King published the discovery of the fragment, she asked AnneMarie Luijendijk and fellow papyrologist Roger S. Bagnall of the Institute for the Study of the Ancient World at New York University to review the fragment.
 They determined that it was likely authentic, both because of the skills which would have been required to forge the fragment and because the papyrus seemed to have been in a collection for many years without having been announced.
 Luijendijk and Bagnall both doubted that the text was forged.
-Giovanni Maria Vian, the editor of L'Osservatore Romano, the Vatican's official newspaper, dismissed the fragment as fake.
+Giovanni Maria Vian, the editor of L'Osservatore Romano, the Vatican's newspaper, dismissed the fragment as fake.

 Immediately after King's presentation of the fragment in Rome, doubts began to be expressed about its authenticity.
 Further investigation of the language and the script and comparison with the clearly forged Gospel of John belonging to the same group of papyri corroborated the initial doubts.
 By the end of 2014, there was a consensus that the papyrus was a fake.
 Eventually, Ariel Sabar's tracing of the provenance to Walter Fritz in 2016 provided the final proof, and King conceded that the evidence "presse[d] in the direction of forgery."

 Others noted that the handwriting, grammar, shape of the papyrus, and the ink's color and quality made it suspect.
 Professor Francis Watson of Durham University published a paper on the papyrus fragment suggesting that the text was a "patchwork of texts" from the Gospel of Thomas which had been copied and assembled in a different order.
 In the summer of 2015 Professor Watson edited and introduced six articles in the journal New Testament Studies, all arguing against authenticity of the text; these articles have been put online by Professor Mark Goodacre of Duke University.

 In defense of the text's authenticity, Ariel Shisha-Halevy, Professor of Linguistics at the Hebrew University of Jerusalem and a leading expert on the Coptic language, concluded that the language itself offered no evidence of forgery.
 King also found examples from a new discovery in Egypt that has the same kind of grammar, showing that at least one unusual case is not unique.
 While some experts continue to disagree about the other case, King notes that newly discovered texts often feature grammatical or spelling oddities which expand our understanding of the Coptic language.